mesosphere/dcos-commons/frameworks/kafka/docs/install-and-customize.md

     $ dcos kafka --name kafka-dev <cmd>

 **Note:** Alternatively, you can [install Kafka from the DC/OS web interface](https://docs.mesosphere.com/1.9/usage/managing-services/install/).
-If you install Kafka from the web interface, you must install the Kafka DC/CLI subcommands separately.
+If you install Kafka from the web interface, you must install the Kafka DC/OS CLI subcommands separately.
 From the DC/OS CLI, enter:

 ```bash
 dcos package install kafka --cli